-In New South Wales and in some of the other States attention has recently been drawn to the difficulty of securing an adequate supply of teachers, particularly male teachers for small schools in out-back districts.
-Difficulty is also experienced in some of the States in securing suitable living accommodation for teachers of these small schools.

-6. Training Colleges.-The development of the training systems of the various States has been alluded to at some length in earlier issues of the Year Book.
-The present position is as follows :--

-(i) New South Wales.
-At the end of 1926 the total number of students in training was 1,256 (433 men and 823 women), of whom 238 were taking the twelve months' course for rural teachers or assistants, and the balance the various courses up to five years, and the special courses arranged in accordance with departmental requirements.
+- In New South Wales and in some of the other States attention has recently been drawn to the difficulty of securing an adequate supply of teachers, particularly male teachers for small schools in out-back districts.
+Difficulty is also experienced in some of the States in securing suitable living accommodation for teachers of these small schools. - 6.
+Training Colleges.-The development of the training systems of the various States has been alluded to at some length in earlier issues of the Year Book.
+The present position is as follows:- - (i) New South Wales.
+At the end of 1927 the total number of students in training was 1,261 (488 men and 773 women), of whom 200 were taking the twelve months' course for rural teachers or assistants, and the balance the various courses up to five years, and the special courses arranged in accordance with departmental requirements.
 Practically all accessible metropolitan schools are used as practice schools for giving training-college students opportunity to acquire practical skill in teaching.
 Formerly the limits of accommodation at the College were responsible for the employment in the schools of a number of untrained juniors, but during recent years teachers entering the service have at least six months' professional training.
 The Principal of the College is also Professor of Education at the University.
 Coupled with its educational research the College issues a scientific educational periodical written almost exclusively by the staff, while members of the staff are from time to time afforded opportunities of visiting foreign countries on study leave.
 In addition to the help and advice afforded by the inspectorial staff, teachers in rural districts receive the advantage of tuition by lectures and correspondence from members of the Training College staff.
 The Department also arranges for schools of instruction in various subjects during vacations.
+In 1928 it is proposed to establish a branch Training College at Armidale, and, if successful, Colleges will be established in other country centres.
+This course will relieve congestion at the College in Sydney, reduce expenditure, and have the further advantage that teachers will be trained in an environment similar to that in which they will subsequently be employed.